-Cloud computing

-A further model for consideration is that of sharing computing environments where the business model is on a metered service similar to a traditional public utility for energy and water supplies.
-Sometimes known as cloud computing, the model obviates the need to invest in costly and complex hardware and software applications.
-Customers no longer own hardware and software; rather they share these with others, paying only for what they consume.
+Cloud computing is both a technical term and a business model.
+It is an alternative management model and involves deploying groups of remote servers and software networks that allow centralized data storage and online access to computer services or resources.
+By using the cloud infrastructure, cloud users do not need to invest in costly and complex hardware and software applications.
+Customers no longer own hardware and software; rather they share these with others paying only for what they consume.
 The advantage is that customers have a low or no initial cost to acquire hardware and applications as these resources are essentially rented.
 The resource requirements of clients are bundled together by the service provider so that peak loads and troughs are ironed out because demand utilization is shared with others in the 'cloud'.
 A further advantage for the customer is that it avoids the need to invest in hardware and applications requirements to cope with highest peak loads or unexpected demand surges that may occur infrequently.

-In a similar manner to outsourcing, a large component of the manager's role is in contract management and putting processes in place to get the best out of the relationship.
+In a similar manner to managed services, a large component of the manager's role is in contract management and putting processes in place to get the best out of the relationship.
 The decisions to move to and manage services in a shared or cloud computing environment should be based on those already outlined for managed services above.

-Managing projects on time and on budget
+Managing Projects on Time and on Budget